chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-06-05-from-nunjucks-to-vento-in-eleventy-migration-guide/index.md

 I am by no means a Vento expert, but I’m fairly competent with JavaScript, which can be handy.
 If you run into issues, I’d recommend posting in the [11ty Discord](https://www.11ty.dev/blog/discord/) (I know, I know… walled gardens and all that, but right now it’s the best we got) where I would be glad to help!
 {% endcallout %}

-At the time of writing, I am using `@11ty/eleventy` v3.1.1, with `eleventy-plugin-vento` v4.4.1 using `ventojs` on version 1.13.1 (overwritten to 1.13.2 in my configuration).
+At the time of writing, I am using `@11ty/eleventy` v3.1.1, with `eleventy-plugin-vento` v4.4.2 using `ventojs` on version 1.13.2. (updated on the 7th of June)

 ## Step 1: install eleventy-plugin-vento